-Loveless is Zvyagintsev’s eulogy to humanity lost, the severing of connections in the fetishization of the material – an absence, rather than a presence, a dark jewel, which, when observed against the light, shows no reflection.
+Loveless (2017) is Zvyagintsev’s eulogy to humanity lost, the severing of connections in the fetishisation of the material – an absence, rather than a presence.
+A dark jewel, which, when observed against the light, shows no reflection.

 This lack of illumination envelops the viewer slowly, through stark, elegant, unadorned images of mundane activities amidst an emotional catastrophe that goes unnoticed in a terrifying battle of wills, a bitterness towards life that seems to be a philosophy rather than a reaction to any damage received.